Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model: Post-Inflationary dynamics and Reheating

 \section{Post-Inflationary dynamics and Reheating}

 After the slow-roll conditions get violated, the inflation ends and the inflaton begins to oscillate around its minimum.
-Initially the amplitude of the oscillation is large and the potential remains almost quartic and at later stage the quadratic term of $\phi$ starts to dominate.
-It is well known that the average equation of state (e.o.s) parameter during the oscillation regime is $w=\frac{n-2}{n+2}$ for a $\phi^n$ potential.
-Hence at initial phases of inflaton oscillation, $w=\frac{1}{3}$ and subsequently $w=0$ in the $\phi^2$ dominated phase.
+Initially the amplitude of the oscillation is large and the potential remains almost quartic and at later stage the quadratic term of $\phi$ starts\,\footnote{In the Einstein frame, $\chi$ is the canonical field during inflation, connected with $\phi$ via Eq.(\ref{eq:fieldTrans})} to dominate.
+It is well known that the average equation of state (e.o.s) parameter during the oscillation regime is $\omega=\frac{n-2}{n+2}$ for a $\phi^n$ potential.
+Hence at initial phases of inflaton oscillation, $\omega=\frac{1}{3}$ and subsequently $\omega=0$ in the $\phi^2$ dominated phase.
 The transition of {\it e.o.s} parameter from $\frac{1}{3}$ to $0$ can be noticed in Fig.\,\ref{fig:evolution} as well.
-Importantly, the maximum oscillation amplitude of the inflaton at the point of transition from radiation-like phase ($w=\frac{1}{3}$) to matter-like phase $w=0$ is function of the ratio $\frac{m_\phi}{\sqrt{\lambda_\phi}}$ which is nothing but $\sqrt{2}v^\prime$.
+Importantly, the maximum oscillation amplitude of the inflaton at the point of transition from radiation-like phase ($\omega=\frac{1}{3}$) to matter-like phase $w=0$ is function of the ratio $\frac{m_\phi}{\sqrt{\lambda_\phi}}$ which is nothing but $\sqrt{2}v^\prime$.